The 10 Whitest Cities In Maryland For 2025

-The whitest cities in Maryland are Thurmont and Ocean City for 2023 based on Saturday Night Science.
+The whitest cities in Maryland are Hampstead and Thurmont for 2025 based on Saturday Night Science.

 Whitest cities in Maryland research summary.
 We analyzed Maryland’s most recent Census data to determine the whitest cities in Maryland based on the percentage of White residents.
 Here are the results of our analysis:

-• The whitest city in Maryland is Thurmont based on the most recent Census data.
+• The whitest city in Maryland is Hampstead based on the most recent Census data.

-• The least White city in Maryland is District Heights.
+• The least White city in Maryland is Bladensburg.

 • Maryland is the 45th Whitest state in the United States.